ilee38/game-of-life-react/README.md

-# game-of-life-react
+# Conway's Game of Life
-Game of Life with React
+The Game of Life with React hooks!